mmeinhar/SoftwareEnergyEfficiency-MCP-Server/README.md

 - In Docker, set `USE_DB` as a build argument: `--build-arg USE_DB=true` for production.

 ## Dataset
 The dataset is in `data/efficiency_data.json`.
 Add more observations as needed.
+Any language can be added, but it currently supports only java.
 Format:
 ```json
 [
   {"language": "java", "component": "Variables", "observation": "..."}
 ]
 ```
 For production with Qdrant, run the migration script after updates: `docker exec <container-id> python src/migrate.py`.

+## Future Features
+- OAUTH2 authentication for secure access to the MCP server.
+- Further expand the energy efficiency dataset to include more Java observations and also add additional languages.
+- Add Production flag to remove VS Code extensions and dependencies from the dockerfile.
+- In the Production version of the container, remove efficiency-data.json and migrate.py from dockerfile and run outside.
+Investigate the ease of a continuous database migration process and fully minimize the effort to switch from development to production dockerfile.

 ## Contributing
 See [DEVELOPMENT.md](DEVELOPMENT.md) for development setup and testing.